-To address this concern and propose a comprehensive reform plan, the 1998 Council for Higher Education Report stated the definition of the role of university education as "cultivating a problem-finding ability in learners".
+To address this concern and propose a comprehensive reform plan, the 1998 Council for Higher Education Report stated the definition of the role of university education as "cultivating a problem-finding ability in learners."
 It also recommended expansion of universities' discretion to enable the development of distinctive education and research, creation of a management system at their own discretion and responsibility, and development of a multi-factorial evaluation system.

-In response to the report, the government policies were formed, as the basis of ongoing university reforms, including restructuring of undergraduate programs by limiting the number of credits and encouraging faculty development (FD), development of a professional graduate school system, formation of a firm management system and a president's advisory group, and establishment of a third-party evaluation organization.
-They implemented structural reforms, and in 2004, a national university corporation system and a municipal/prefectural university corporation system were commenced, and the Private School Law aimed to develop the school corporation system was revised.
+In response to the report, government policies were formed as the basis of ongoing university reforms, including restructuring of undergraduate programs by limiting the number of credits that can be registered and encouraging faculty development (FD), development of a professional graduate school system, formation of a responsible management system such as president's advisory group, and establishment of a third-party evaluation organization.
+Structural reforms were implemented, and in 2004 a national university corporation system and a municipal/prefectural university corporation system commenced, and the Private School Law intended to develop the school corporation system was revised.

-The Central Council for Education published the reports "A Vision for the Future of Higher Education in Japan" in January 2005 and "Graduate School Education in the New Age: Towards the Development of Internationally Attractive Graduate School Education" in September 2005.
-They recommended the introduction of more rigorous criteria for student assessment and to improve the content of graduate school education.
+The Central Council for Education published the reports 'A Vision for the Future of Higher Education in Japan' in January 2005 and 'Graduate School Education in the New Age: Towards the Development of Internationally Attractive Graduate School Education' in September 2005.
+They recommended the introduction of more rigorous criteria for student assessment and improvement in the content of graduate school education.

 The government took actions to improve education in response to these recommendations in April 2008, e.g., clarifying assessment criteria and making FD activities mandatory.

-In December 2006, the Fundamental Law of Education was revised substantially for the first time in about 60 years, and the definition of a university has been newly established.
+In December 2006, the Fundamental Law of Education was revised substantially for the first time in about 60 years, and the definition of a university was redefined.